-A cross-cutting issue is the extent of informal work.
-Informal work in the non-agricultural sectors ranges from 70% to 90% in the Comoros, Madagascar and Zimbabwe over more than 52% in Mauritius to 14% in the Seychelles.
-In relation to labour rights and social development, the main problem with informality is coverage of labour laws and enforcement.
-A further cross-cutting issue is insufficient capacity for labour inspections, a problem in particular in lower-income ESA countries.
+In relation to labour rights and social development, the main problem with informality is the coverage of labour laws and enforcement.
+A further cross-cutting issue is an insufficient capacity for labour inspections, a problem in particular in lower-income ESA countries.

 High levels of child labour are a concern, in particular in low-income ESA countries.
 While all ESA countries have ratified the ILO Convention concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour, No 182 (1999), the detailed analysis has pointed to legislative gaps in some countries.
-Furthermore, implementation is not effective as child labour is reported to be widespread in agriculture in Madagascar and Zimbabwe and is an issue also in mining.
-Child labour is also reported for agricultural products for EU export, for example tobacco24 (in Zimbabwe) and Vanilla (in Madagascar).
-Around 20,000 children between 12 and 17 years old are estimated by the ILO to work in vanilla fields in only one of Madagascar's regions (Sava) and children make up around one third of the vanilla workforce25.
-Madagascar has developed a national action plan to combat child labour, however, results are not yet clear26.
-Child labour is reported to be widespread in mining in Madagascar, with up to 86,000 children working in this sector27; harsh conditions that pose serious risks to their health have been reported in mica mining, for example28.
-Whereas most mica from Madagascar is exported to China, some European companies make use of the processed mineral further down the supply chain29.
-Child labour in mines also still occurs in Zimbabwe30 although advances have been made and child labour has become less common.
+Furthermore, implementation is in some countries not effective as child labour is reported to be widespread in agriculture in Madagascar and Zimbabwe and is an issue also in mining.
+Child labour is also reported for agricultural products for EU export, for example, tobacco (in Zimbabwe) and Vanilla (in Madagascar).
+Around 20,000 children between 12 and 17 years old are estimated by the ILO to work in vanilla fields in only one of Madagascar's regions (Sava) and children make up around one-third of the vanilla workforce.
+Child labour is reported to be widespread in mining in Madagascar, with up to 86,000 children working in this sector; harsh conditions that pose serious risks to their health have been reported in mica mining, for example.
+Whereas most mica from Madagascar is exported to China, some European companies make use of the processed mineral further down the supply chain.
+Child labour in mines also still occurs in Zimbabwe although advances have been made and child labour has become less common.